7 Startups Giving Artificial Intelligence (AI) Emotions

 We’ve written a lot about artificial intelligence (AI) here at Nanalyze, and just when we feel like there’s not much more we can add to the topic, we find loads more interesting companies to write about.
 There has been a lot of talk lately about how machines just won’t be able to capture that “human element” of emotions or “emotional intelligence” as it is often called.
 The act of building an emotional quotient or EQ as a layer on top of AI is being referred to as affective computing, a topic we covered before.
-The first step towards AI being able to demonstrate emotional intelligence, is that it needs to see emotions in our behaviour, hear our voices, and feel our anxieties.
+The first step towards AI being able to demonstrate emotional intelligence, is that it needs to see emotions in our behavior, hear our voices, and feel our anxieties.
 To do this, AI must be able to extract emotional cues or data from us through conventional means like eye tracking, galvanic skin response, voice and written word analysis, brain activity via EEG, facial mapping, and even gait analysis.

 Here are 7 startups attempting to seamlessly integrate AI, machine learning, and emotional intelligence.